Individualized and Interpretable Sleep Forecasting via a Two-Stage Adaptive Spatial-Temporal Model: Introduction

-Wearable devices represent a promising alternative to traditional polysomnography for sleep monitoring because they have expanded sleep forecasting applications beyond clinical environments, enabling personalized health monitoring.
-Wearable sensors such as accelerometers, photoplethysmography, and heart rate monitors embedded in commercial smartwatches like Garmin and Fitbit provide promising alternatives for unobtrusive long-term sleep monitoring, demonstrating significant reliability that makes them valuable tools for both personal health management and scientific research~\cite{birrer2024evaluating, moreno2019validation}.
-Using data acquired by acti-watches, Convolutional Neural Networks (CNNs) and Long Short-Term Memory (LSTM) networks, a time-batched version of LSTM-RNN (TB-LSTM), these systems can analyze large volumes of data to achieve an operating characteristic (ROC) curve (AUC) of 0.9449~\cite{sathyanarayana2016sleep}.
-Moreover, wearable systems using objective sleep data have outperformed subjective self-reports in forecasting cognitive performance~\cite{Winslow2017}.
-These innovations facilitate individualized feedback, early identification of sleep disorders~\cite{Patanaik2018}, and population-level studies crucial for informing public health strategies.
-For instance, global smartphone-derived data has demonstrated how biological and cultural factors influence sleep patterns~\cite{Walch2016}.
+Wearable sensors provide an alternative to traditional polysomnography for sleep monitoring because they allow sleep forecasting applications to expand beyond clinical (laboratory) environments, enabling personalized health monitoring.
+Wearable sensors such as ECG, accelerometers~\cite{wu2025human}, Radar~\cite{wu2025non}, photoplethysmography, and heart rate monitors embedded in commercial devices like smartwatches, Garmin, and Fitbit provide promising alternatives for unobtrusive long-term sleep monitoring.
+Commercial smartwatches demonstrate reliability for basic sleep/wake detection with an average accuracy of 87.2\% across 53 devices, consistently performing in the 85-96\% range across multiple studies and maintaining this accuracy in both laboratory and real-world home environments~\cite{birrer2024evaluating}.
+Fitbit devices demonstrated 87.81\% sensitivity in detecting sleep periods and achieved 92.97\% sensitivity with 52.44\% specificity when operating in 4-stage mode, indicating reliable sleep detection capabilities~\cite{moreno2019validation}.
+These devices have demonstrated reliability that makes them valuable tools for both personal health management and scientific research~\cite{birrer2024evaluating, moreno2019validation}.
+Using data acquired by acti-watches, \gls{cnn} and \gls{lstm} networks, a time-batched version of TB-LSTM, these systems, combining wearables and machine learning, can analyze large volumes of data to achieve an 0.892 accuracy~\cite{sathyanarayana2016sleep}.
+Moreover, systems using objective sleep data have outperformed subjective self-reports in forecasting cognitive performance~\cite{Winslow2017}.
+These innovations in wearable sensors to collect large amounts of data in daily life environments, in combination with data analysis, facilitate individualized feedback, early identification of sleep disorders~\cite{Patanaik2018}, and population-level studies crucial for informing public health strategies.
+For instance, smartphone-derived data has demonstrated how biological and cultural factors influence sleep patterns~\cite{Walch2016}.